kazabooboo/gizra.com/app/_posts/2016-01-24-entity-relations-graph.md

 Thanks to [Damien Tournoud's](https://www.drupal.org/u/damien-tournoud) [previous work](https://www.drupal.org/project/1438582/git-instructions) getting the graph out wasn't too complicated.
 His sanbox module already output the entities and bundles.
 It was merely missing the relationships between them, and a UI to display the graph.

-So, standing on the shoulders of giants, we've adapted the code and now have an [Entity Relationships](https://github.com/Gizra/entitiesdiagram) module.
+So, standing on the shoulders of giants, we've adapted the code and now have an [Entities Diagram](https://github.com/Gizra/entitiesdiagram) module.

 ## Usage